TheNewJavaman/brac-kt/readme.md

             - Can run on the JVM, JS (browser or node.js), and native runtimes
             - Type-safe, null-safe; compile-time checks safeguard the development process
             - Very performant, especially for server applications on the JVM
-                - Most quantum deployments will need a server application to interface with the hardware!
             - Can run on any major runtime, so it can interop with most popular libraries
                 - JVM: Desktop applications, servers
                 - JS: Desktop apps, websites, sometimes servers (although they're less performant)